SaschaSchwarzK/tacacs_server/docs/database_schema.md

 ## Overview

 This document describes the database schema for the TACACS+ Server.
-The schema is designed to support user authentication, device management, command authorization, and accounting.
+The schema is designed to support user authentication, device management, command authorization, accounting, and backups.

+Schemas are defined with SQLAlchemy models and maintained via Alembic migrations.
+On startup, each SQLite-backed store attempts to run Alembic; if migrations are unavailable, it falls back to `Base.metadata.create_all`.

 ## Entity Relationship Diagram